-Mr Lambert, the Group Chief Executive Officer, who works in partnership with his fellow senior executives on the Board: Cyrille Vigneron, Chief Executive of Cartier, Nicolas Bos, Chief Executive of Van Cleef & Arpels and Burkhart Grund, Chief Finance Officer, lead the development of strategic plans reflecting the long-term objectives and priorities established by the Board.
+Mr Lambert, the Group Chief Executive Officer, leads the development of strategic plans reflecting the long-term objectives and priorities established by the Board.

-In accordance with section 3.1 of the Organisational Regulations, the Chairman of the Board oversees the convening of meetings of the Board and ensures the liaison between the Board and the Senior Executive Committee.
+In accordance with section 3.1 of the Organisational Regulations, the Chairman of the Board oversees the convening of meetings of the Board and ensures the liaison between the Board and the SEC.
 Other managers were invited to participate on an ad hoc basis at the Chairman's discretion.

-The Senior Executive Committee meets on an ad hoc basis to review matters associated with the implementation of the Group's strategic policies.
-During the year under review the Committee met 24 times.
+The SEC meets on an ad hoc basis to review matters associated with the implementation of the Group's strategic policies.
+During the year under review the Committee met twelve times.

-For section 3.1 of the Organisational Regulations see: https://www.richemont.com/media/xzudj4ou/20210318_company-regulations.pdf
+For section 3.1 of the Organisational Regulations see: www.richemont.com/media/be4nsorn/20210318_organisational_r egulations.pdf